 Being chosen for a competition that involved looking good in fitness wear and an evening gown supercharged Atiya Jones’ motivation to get in shape.

-Jones was 37 and overweight at the time, noting, “After having three children and going through a lot of stress, I got to 200 pounds.”
+Jones, who lives in England, was 37 and overweight at the time, noting, “After having three children and going through a lot of stress, I got to 200 pounds.”

 Acceptance into the Mrs. Illinois International contest kicked Jones into high gear.
 “I was up at 5:30 a.m. six days a week working out: swimming, walking or, three days a week, weight and strength training,” she says.

 She started working with personal trainers.
 “I worked hard and was very focused.
 Working out became my spiritual book.”
 Jones also worked on her mindset, saying, “I was determined to overcome the negative self-chatter.”

 Jones competes at a size 4 to 6, although she doesn’t usually maintain such a low weight outside of competition.
 Since she lost the initial weight she admits to gaining some of it back.

 The experience of losing weight was more than about the pounds or winning the contest, though.
 Jones says, “I matured through the process.
 I discovered some gems inside myself.”